jordymeow/ai-engine/readme.txt

 == Changelog ==

-= 1.6.92 (2023/05/27) =
+= 1.6.93 (2023/05/28) =
-* Fix: Issues with the new chatbot and finetunes.
+* Fix: Various issues with ID collisions (themes and chatbots).
-* Fix: Improved and fixed issues related to the finetuned models management (the way it was handled was not optimal).
-Please refresh your models in the Finetunes tab.
-* Fix: A variable in the chatbot might not be initialized, thus causing a warning.
+* Update: The chatbots tab got a little lifting.
+Might be easier to figure things out for new users.
 * Info: Please help me finding a solution to successfuly stream data in PHP 💕 Have a look at this [code](https://gist.github.com/jordymeow/4854992e7b4c510083c08ef8f5ca82c3).
 Test it on your server; does it work?
 Please come talk about it on my Discord, here(https://discord.com/channels/695088327866581022/1111820027159658616).
 * 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
 * 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
 Thank you!

+= 1.6.92 (2023/05/27) =
+* Fix: Issues with the new chatbot and finetunes.
+* Fix: Improved and fixed issues related to the finetuned models management (the way it was handled was not optimal).
+Please refresh your models in the Finetunes tab.
+* Fix: A variable in the chatbot might not be initialized, thus causing a warning.

 = 1.6.90 (2023/05/25) =
 * Update: Support of Dall-E through Azure.